wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 		"gre-tunnel": {
 			"local-ip": "10.0.0.1",
 			"remote-ip": "10.0.0.2",
-			"interface" : "eth1",
 			"gre-key" : "1"
 		}
 	}

-In this example, only the traffic coming from the physical interface `eth1` and belonging to the following GRE tunnel is enable to enter through such an end point: `10.0.0.1` as a source IP address, `10.0.0.2` as a destination IP address, `1` as `gre-key`.
+In this example, only the traffic coming from the control interface and belonging to the following GRE tunnel is enable to enter through such an end point: `10.0.0.1` as a source IP address, `10.0.0.2` as a destination IP address, `1` as `gre-key`.
 Similarly, all the traffic that will exit from such an end point, will be sent through the physical interface `eth1` encapsulated into the GRE tunnel defined with the parameters